Buying a board is a big step and can be exciting if you know what you want.

 Length is the most important thing to consider once you have chosen your model.

 The length is measured in centimeters and depends on a few aspects.
-One aspect is your weight.
-Most boards come with size guidelines.
-Checkout the general length guideline below:
+One aspect is your weight (but for the most part you can disregard the weight).
+Check out the general length guideline below:

 There are a few widely recognized recommendations that are worth noting: